-Tourism plays an important role in the economies of counties around the state, and county officials are sensitive to the fact that Colorado's tourism industry takes many forms.
+County officials recognize the important role at tTourism plays an important role an important role in the economies of counties around the state, and c.-County officials are sensitive to the fact that Colorado's tourism in Coloradoindustry takes many forms.
 These forms include but are not limited to the following:

-- Winter recreation in the mountain resort communities,
+- , including wWinter recreation in the mountain resort communities,

-- Year-round recreation in the state's parks, waters, and historic and natural areas;
+- yYear-round recreation in the state's parks, waters, and historic and natural areas;

-- Conference and convention business;
+- eConference and convention business;

-- Attendance at fairs and trade shows;
+- aAttendance at fairs and trade shows;

-- Visual and performing arts activities;
+- ¥Visual and performing arts activities;

-- Tourism in gaming towns; and
+- \Tourism in gaming towns; and

-- Attendance at the wide variety of athletic and sporting events that take place throughout Colorado.
+- #Attendance at the wide variety of athletic and sporting events that take place throughout Colorado.

-CCI believes these diverse recreation and tourism opportunities set Colorado apart from other states and emphasizes that the issues and needs associated with each kind of tourism encompass numerous topics, including tax policy, land use, immigration, affordable housing, and transportation.
-Ultimately, the issues of one type of tourism are not always common to all others.
+CCI believes that these diverse recreation and tourism opportunities set Colorado apart from other states and emphasizes that t.-The issues and needs associated with each kind of tourism encompass numerous topics, including tax policy, land use, immigration, affordable housing, and transportation.

+Furthermore Ultimately, the issues of one type of tourism are not always common to all others.

 CCI endorses recreational uses consistent with community goals and recognizes the important role county government has in promoting and supporting recreational activities within their communities.
-Recreational activities and their supportive services should receive adequate public funding, and CCI encourages state support of such activities.
+CCI believes that rRecreational activities and their supportive services should receive adequate public funding and CCI encourages state support of such activities.

+CCI supports sustainable recreation.
 Encouraging a balanced approach, CCI particularly supports sustainable recreational opportunities that consider a community's economy and environment.
 Resources should be sufficient to support recreational activities while maintaining the integrity of natural processes.
-CCI supports projects and programs that further sustainable recreation while protecting the environment.
+CCI supports projects and programs that further sustainable recreation while protecting the environment on which the economy depends (fishing, hunting, boating, hiking, biking, off road vehicles, etc.).